Agentic Much? Adoption of Coding Agents on GitHub: RQ3: contexts of use of coding agents

 For programming languages we only show the commit-level data analysis, as it is much more precise.
 When computing commit ratio, we count commits that affect files belonging to a given programming language (identified by GitHub linguist).
 We only consider projects with at least 10 post-adoption commits, but apply this filter for the language of interest.

 \Cref{fig:commit-adoption-by-languages} shows the distribution of commit ratios among commit-level adopters categorized by programming language.
 In black, on the overall data, that is over all programming languages (\ie the commit ratio among commits that change source code), we show in dotted lines the first and third quartiles and in solid line the median.
-In red, we plot the same lines but for the specific programming language.
+In red, we plot the same lines but for the specific programming language.{For each language, a boxplot shows the distribution of commit ratios, while a stripplot gives more insights such as on the outliers.
+The figure also shows the median commit ratio over all commit adopters (\medianCodeCommitRatio) as a red line, and the quartiles (\lowQCodeCommitRatio and \highQCodeCommitRatio) as red dotted lines.
+Interestingly, the commit ratios on source code are higher than the overall commit ratios, showing that, indeed, coding agents are used for coding, but also for other activities (such as documentation)}.

 The data shows some differences but overall most single programming languages see comparable commit ratios within $\pm$10\%.
 Surprisingly, languages such as C, C++ or Rust who were expected to have lower commit ratios, due to their low-level nature, are in the middle of the pack, with close to the same median as all programming languages overall.
 Widely used languages such as Javascript, Python, Java have also median commit ratios close to the overall median.